pinakinmistry/nodejs-services-development/README.md

 })
 ```

+If we change the response from await read(id) to {ka: 'boom'} the response schema will invalidate the response.
+Running the modified server (npm run dev) and accessing ht‌tp://localhost:3000/bicycle/1 will result in a 500 Server Error response because the response object no longer meets the schema.response definition for 200 OK responses.

 As a matter of preference, there is also a Fluent-API library that can generate the JSONSchema objects for us.
 For instance, the dataSchema could be declared with fluent-schema as S.object().prop('brand', S.string().required()).prop('color', S.string().required()).additionalProperties(false) where S is the fluent-schema instance.
 See htt‌ps://github.com/fastify/fluent-schema for more information.

+Another important practice that can help to protect against exploitative input is to write rigorous tests for services.
+This is not covered in this training nor is it part of the JavaScript Services Developer Certification.
+It is instead a key part of the sibling JavaScript Application Developer Certification and associated training.
+However, for information on applying unit testing skills to Fastify services, see https://www.fastify.io/docs/latest/Guides/Testing/.

 ## Route validation with Express